-On receipt of approval of SEBI, the Board of the Exchange appointed Mrs. D. Vijayalakshmi as a Public Interest Director (Independent Director) for a further period of 3 years from June 13, 2019, subject to approval of shareholders.
+On receipt of approval of SEBI, the Board of the Exchange appointed Mr. Suresh Kumar Agarwal from June 27, 2020 and Mr. Vijay Kumar Sharma & Mrs. Chitra Shringare from July 25, 2020 as a Public Interest Director (Independent Director) for a period of 3 years from the above stated dates, subject to approval of shareholders.